levu42/ub/README.md

 * copy entries between BibTeX files
 * easy – also scriptable – export of books
 * tweet about every added book if wanted
-* import entry from stdin or file
+* import entry from stdin or file, in BibTeX or RIS format

 See [usage description](ub.usage.txt) for technical and usage details.